 The first numbers to be compared are those that refer to employment and unemployment size collected in Table 4.2.
 The number of employed people in Poland drawn from EUROMOD database is below the corresponding numbers reported by the Central Statistical Office.
-The ratio between values produced by EUROMOD dataset to value given in external statistics is ranging from 88% to 90%.
-The lowest ratio of 88% can be observed in 2017.
+The ratio between values produced by EUROMOD dataset to value given in external statistics is ranging from 89% to 90%.
+The lowest ratio of 89% can be observed in years 2015 and 2016.
 On the other hand, the unemployment numbers taken from external statistics show higher variability.
-The value reported by the CSO for the year 2017 is much lower than in the EUROMOD's database resulting in a ratio of 204%.
-The ratio of the number of unemployed in EUROMOD to number in external data is ranging from 132% to 162% in years 2015-2016.
+The value reported by the CSO for the year 2015 is much lower than in the EUROMOD's database resulting in a ratio of 178%.
+The ratio of the number of unemployed in EUROMOD to number in external data is ranging from 121% to 145% in years 2014-2015.

 However, the number of unemployed individuals in EUROMOD dataset is assessed based on self-reported status of respondents while external data covers only for those unemployed who fit BAEL (ILO) definition of unemployment.
 According to the BAEL (ILO) definition individuals are classified as unemployed if they had been actively seeking for a job within a period of 4 weeks prior to the BAEL survey.
-Furthermore, the EUROMOD simulation is based on data from 2015 and due to a drop in unemployment in the past 3 years a rising disparity can be expected.

 The next step of validation concerns the components of market income in scope of recipients number and its aggregated values.
 Relevant values are included in Table 4.3 for number of recipients and in Table 4.4 for values of aggregates.
 Limited availability of external statistics restricts the validation of market income components.
-Those statistics that are accessible refer to the numbers of recipients and the values of employment and self-employment income.
+Those statistics that are accessible refer to numbers of recipients and values of employment and self-employment income

-The number of employment income recipients in EU-SILC (14,684 thousands recipients) fits well with the values reported by CSO for years 2015-2017.
-The ratios between EUROMOD and external statistics fall in the range between 94% and 99%.
-The self-employment income recipients number accounts for 3,120 thousands individuals in EUROMOD database and it is below the number of self-employed reported by external statistics for 2015 with a ratio equal to 80%.
-Changes in the number of self-employed reported by CSO in years 2016-2017 resulted in ratios that vary from 77% to 79%.
+The number of employment income recipients in EU-SILC (14,262 thousands recipients) fits well the values reported by CSO for years 2014-2016.
+The ratios between EUROMOD and external statistics result in the range from 94% to 99%.
+Self-employment income recipients number accounts for 3,169 thousands individuals in EUROMOD database and it is below the number of self-employed reported by external statistics for 2014 with a ratio equal to 84%.
+Changes in the number of self-employed reported by CSO in years 2015-2016 resulted in ratios that vary from 80% to 82%.

-Aggregated values of employment income in the EUROMOD database are similar to values present in external statistics.
-Relevant ratios for years 2015-2016 are ranging from 101% to 99%.
-Values of self-employment income are significantly oversimulated, with ratio of 114% in 2015.
-Although it may appear as a poor result, a few facts concerning the collection of data about incomes from self-employment in surveys need clarification.
-As it is stated in the list of EU-SILC target variables4: "collection of accurate income information from the self-employed is one of the most problematic areas for surveys".
+Aggregated values of employment income in EUROMOD database are similar to values present in external statistics.
+Relevant ratios for years 2014-2015 are ranging from 101% to 102%.
+According to external statistics, values of self-employment income are significantly oversimulated, with ratio of 126% in 2014 and 123% in year 2013.
+Although it may appear as a poor result, few facts concerning collection of data about incomes from self-employment in surveys need notification.
+As it is stated in the list of EU-SILC target variables4: "collection of accurate income information from the self-employment is one of the most problematic areas for surveys".
 The self-employed often do not separate their business and personal finances while they are responding to survey questions.
-Moreover, it is said that the self-employed are less likely than the employed to respond to income surveys, which results in a higher level of item non-response.
-Furthermore, the financial and accounting framework used in the construction of national accounts by statisticians does not relate well to those used by the self-employed.
+Moreover, it is said that self-employed are less likely than employed to respond to income surveys which results in higher level of item non-response.
+Moreover, financial and accounting framework used in construction of national accounts by statisticians does not relate well to those used by self-employed.